Vernon L. Walker

 Vernon L. Walker (May 2, 1894 – March 1, 1948) was an American special effects artist and cinematographer.
 He was nominated for four Academy Awards for Best Special Effects.
 He worked on more than 220 films during his career, starting out as a head cameraman for Otis B. Thayer's Art-O-Graf Film Company in 1919.

 Selected filmography

-Walker was nominated for four Academy Awards:
+Walker was nominated for four Academy Awards for his work in special effects: